Bentonville’s biking rep increases with move of U.S. Mountain Bike National Team to city

 "It shows the quality of our network," he said.
 "This is a feather in our cap.
 The U.S. Mountain Bike National Team will be using our trails to train on."

-With the development of so many mountain biking trails in Bentonville and Northwest Arkansas, the region has become a mountain biking destination, council member Chris Sooter said.
-It's a great compliment to the city and the trail-building community that the U.S. Mountain Biking Team would choose to make Bentonville its new home, he said.
+With the development of so many mountain biking trails in Bentonville and Northwest Arkansas, the region has become a mountain biking destination, Council Member Chris Sooter said.
+It's a great compliment to the city and the trail-building community that the U.S. Mountain Bike Team would choose to make Bentonville its new home, he said.
 Many great mountain biking events and competitions will continue to make Bentonville a top destination, he said.

 Cara Trautman of Bentonville and two friends rode their bikes near Ledger on Tuesday afternoon.
 Trautman said she was excited about the team's move to the city.